It is getting out of hand.

 The pile of fabric scraps that is.

-One night each week I disappear into my studio to design and create gorgeous play things which I sell on Etsy.
+One night each week I disappear into my studio to design and create gorgeous play things.
 It’s my night off.
 It’s time to myself and a chance to bring to life all these creative ideas that swarm around in my head.

 It’s also about time to do something with these fabric scraps that I refuse to throw away because you see, I might need them some day.